Download Careers360 App

 12. Top Government DM Neurology Colleges in India with Fees

 Neuroanatomy, neuropathology, neurophysiology, and clinical neurology are among the subjects addressed.
-Eligibility for DM Neurology usually requires the candidates to complete their MD or equivalent degree.
+Eligibility for DM Neurology usually requires candidates to complete their MD or equivalent degree.
 Entrance examinations for DM Neurology include exams such as NEET-SS and INI-CET.
 Top colleges offering DM Neurology include AIIMS Delhi and CMC Vellore.

 After completing DM Neurology, candidates pursue careers as consultant neurologists in hospitals, clinics, or academic institutions.
 They also work as research scientists in pharmaceutical companies or medical educators in medical institutions.
 Top recruiters in this field include leading hospitals, research institutes, and pharmaceutical companies, offering average salaries ranging from Rs.
-10.0 LPA to Rs.
-13.5 LPA.
+9.10 LPA to Rs.
+24.3 LPA.

-Highlights for DM Endocrinology
+Highlights for DM Neurology

 Particulars